About Lioresal (baclofen)

 Lasix (furosemide)

 Ask your doctor about drinking alcohol while taking baclofen.
+It is generally not advisable to consume alcohol during treatment with baclofen.
 Alcohol can increase nervous system side effects, such as dizziness, drowsiness, and difficulty concentrating.
-Drinking alcohol with baclofen can also caused decreased alertness and impaired judgment.
+Drinking alcohol with baclofen can also cause decreased alertness and impaired judgment.

 Medication alternatives to baclofen